 Experimental data indicate that marine omega-3 fatty acids have potent anti-inflammatory effects and may protect against colorectal cancer (CRC), the fourth most common cancer in the US.
 Several prospective studies also indicate that these fatty acids may be chemo-protective in the early stage of CRC development.

-in VITAL examining the effect of omega-3 supplementation (460 mg EPA, 380 mg DHA) on conventional adenomas and serrated polyps, 2 major groups of CRC precursors.
-The study included 25,871 adults, who were treated a median 5.3 years.The findings of the prespecified ancillary study showed that supplemental omega-3 did not reduce risk of conventional adenomas or serrated polyps in the cohort as a whole.
+These data provided the rationale for a prespecified ancillary study in VITAL examining the effect of omega-3 supplementation (460 mg EPA, 380 mg DHA) on conventional adenomas and serrated polyps, 2 major groups of CRC precursors.
+The study included 25,871 adults, who were treated a median 5.3 years.

 However, in secondary analyses a beneficial association was observed among participants with low plasma levels of omega-3 index at baseline.
 A 24% lower risk of conventional adenomas was seen in those with an index of 2.5% or less at baseline.
 (The omega-3 index is the percentage of EPA and DHA present among all fatty acids in red blood cell membranes).